vgmstream/vgmstream/README.md

 Creation of those files is meant for advanced users, docs can be found in vgmstream source.

+### Plugin conflicts
+Since vgmstream supports a huge amount of formats it's possibly that some of them are also supported in other plugins, and this sometimes causes conflicts.
+If a file that should isn't playing or looping, first make sure vgmstream is really opening it (should show "vgmstream" somewhere in the file info), and try to remove a few other plugins. foobar's ffmpeg plugin and foo_adpcm are known to cause issues.

 ## Tagging
 Some of vgmstream's plugins support simple read-only tagging via external files.